openvinotoolkit/openvino/docs/notebooks/hugging-face-hub-with-output.rst

                             required to run scale estimation.
 Please note, that applying scale estimation takes additional memory and time.
+      --gptq                Indicates whether to apply GPTQ algorithm that optimizes compressed weights in a layer-wise fashion to minimize the difference between activations of a compressed and original layer.
+Please note, that applying GPTQ takes additional memory and time.
       --sensitivity-metric SENSITIVITY_METRIC
                             The sensitivity metric for assigning quantization
                             precision to layers.
 Can be one of the following: